10 adventure-packed things to do in Cairns

 Tackle Grade Two and Three rapids including the infamous Rooster Tail, all inside the stunning Barron Gorge National Park.
-The two-hour rafting experience with Raging Thunder Adventures is suitable for anyone over the age of 13 and no rafting experience is required.
+The half-day rafting experience with Raging Thunder Adventures is suitable for anyone over the age of 13 and no rafting experience is required.

 As if hurtling down a rocky rainforest path on two wheels wasn’t hairy enough, now you can do it in the dark.
 North Queensland’s Bump Track Adventure Tour with Bike n Hike – hailed as one of the 10 best mountain bike rides in Australia – journeys from the Julatten Range down through magnificent ancient rainforests and ghost gums all under the light of the moon and 100 Lumen LED torches attached to helmets.